 Time, it would seem, is up.

 The problem is that #MeToo is often depicted as an angry movement by angry women.
 Deborah notes that ‘you always look angry if you’re trying to disrupt the status quo’.
-She talks about ‘the woman on the end of the panel’ and how female comedians are often considered “not funny”.
+She talks about ‘the woman at the end of the panel’ and how female comedians are often considered “not funny”.
 The Guilty Feminist podcast is a space to change this architecture with joy and comedy.

 When I started writing this post, I hadn’t started the book yet.
 Two weeks later and I’ve nearly finished it.
 Emma Thompson was right; it really is ‘essential reading for the planet’.